Accessible voice control survey software

-We build custom tech solutions that researchers can apply to large scale studies.
-In the past few years, we’ve designed and built bespoke platforms with functions such as:
+At K-Optional Software, we build custom tech solutions that researchers can apply to large scale studies.
+Over the years, we’ve designed and built bespoke platforms with functions such as:

 Think of the last time you used an app.
 Your sight likely drove the experience: where to click, when a field is selected, what page you are on all hinge on a visual concept of the screen.